smolt/ldc-iphone-dev/README.md

 ## Unittests
 An Xcode project called [unittester](https://github.com/smolt/ldc-iphone-dev/tree/master/unittester) is included that has targets for running the druntime and phobos unittests.
 Two are D only with output to the console (nothing to see on the iOS device besides a black screen).
 The other two are simple scrolling text apps that show the D unittest output as it runs.
 These apps manage the UI with Objective-C and run the D unittests in another thread.

-*Note: the following instructions for running unittests are out-of-date with latest change to build universal libs.
-Update in process*

 You can build and run the console druntime/phobos unittests from the shell.
 Here I am running on my iPad mini (cortex-a9):

 ```